Mabel

 Any use of the Platform, the Site or the Content other than as specifically authorized herein, without the prior written permission of Siena, is strictly prohibited.
 Such unauthorized use may also violate applicable laws, including without limitation, copyright and trademark laws.
 Unless explicitly stated by Siena, nothing in these Terms shall be construed as conferring any license to intellectual property rights, whether by implication or otherwise.

-In case Client or You create any user content on our Platform, Client or you, as applicable, are solely responsible for all content created, transmitted and/or distributed through the Platform (“User Content”).
+In case Client or the Client’s Users create any user content on or by our Platform or Services, Client is solely responsible for all content created, transmitted and/or distributed through the Platform or Services (“User Content”) including, but not limited to: (a) compliance with all applicable laws and these Terms; and (b) any claims that User Content infringes, misappropriates, or otherwise violates the rights of any third party.
 It is a violation of this Agreement to create, transmit and/or distribute through the Platform any User Content that:

 • is illegal or unlawful, that would constitute, encourage or provide instructions for a criminal offense, violate the rights of any party, or otherwise create liability or violate any local, national or international law;